SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 > fools; but if that be so, we can only say that folly appears to be a hereditary
 > disease.

-I mean, you don't have to agree to admire the beauty of it, with just the perfect amount of highly refined snark.
+I mean, you don't have to agree with it to admire the beauty of it, since it has just the perfect amount of highly refined snark.

 ## Levi's Onion in the Varnish